vladskvortsov/terraform-grafana/README.md

 > Note: `IMPORTANT NOTICES`

-This config uses t2.micro EC2 instance what is `FREE TIER ELIGIBLE` if your not have already pass resources limit for current month.
+This config uses t2.micro EC2 instance what is `FREE TIER ELIGIBLE` if you not have already passed the resources limit for the current month.

-Also remember Elastic IP is free option only when attached to instance.
+Also, remember Elastic IP is a free option only when attached to the instance.